WeegeeNumbuh1/FlightGazer/README.md

 #### For Enhanced Functionality
 - A [FlightAware API key](https://www.flightaware.com/commercial/aeroapi/) (optional) for getting additional aircraft information such as origin/destination airports
   - It is highly recommended to generate a key that will only be used for FlightGazer for accurate cost tracking
-- a running `dump978` instance if you're in the US and live near airports that handle general aviation more than commercial flights
+- A running `dump978` instance if you're in the US and live near airports that handle general aviation more than commercial flights

 </details>
 <br>